 What is a Hosted Desktop?

-Also known as virtual desktops, a hosted desktop is a cloud based technology that allows you to run operating systems, applications, software, storage, and other functions of a physical desktop on a virtual machine from anywhere in the world.
+Also known as virtual desktops, a hosted desktop is a cloud based technology that allows you to run operating systems, computer applications, software, storage, and other functions of a physical desktop on a virtual machine from anywhere in the world.

 Remote hosted desktops use virtualisation technology to separate the desktop environment from physical computers, moving them instead to data centres or servers.

 These virtual desktops can be accessed using an Internet connection from “thin clients”, which are simple, diskless CPUs that can run remote hosted desktop sessions.
 Some examples include the Raspberry Pi or Dell’s Wyse models.
 Many modern smartphones and tablets can also capably support virtualised desktops.